ortus-docs/coldbox-docs/event_handlers/model_integration/advanced_data_binding.md

 * `populateFromXML()`

 We suggest you look at the latest [API Docs ](http://apidocs.ortussolutions.com/coldbox/current) for the correct arguments.
-To use these beauties you can either go to the wirebox reference directly or use the *BeanFactory* plugin.
-Both accomplish the same:

 ```js
 wirebox.getObjectPopulator().populateFromXXXX()